Understanding Access Control System Differences

 This section describes various ways in which ACSs handle assigning access permissions to users.

-Access Group-based Access Control Systems
+Access Group-Based Access Control Systems

 Access group-based ACSs use access groups as an efficient way to assign access permissions to ACS users.
 Each access group contains a list of entrances and the corresponding access schedule.
 Seam syncs all the access group and entrance information from the ACS.